Kitware/VTK-m/docs/changelog/shorter-fancy-array-handle-classnames.md

 implement their `Storage` and `ArrayTransport` classes as trivial subclasses of the generic `ArrayHandleImplicit` or `ArrayHandleTransport`.

+As an added bonus, a lot of this shortening also means that storage that relies on other array handles now are just typed by to storage of the decorated type, not the array itself.
+This should make the types a little more robust.

 Here is a list of classes that were updated.

 #### `ArrayHandleCast<TargetT, vtkm::cont::ArrayHandle<SourceT, SourceStorage>>`